 If your immune system is not working properly, you may suffer from frequent, severe and/or uncommon infections, such as:

 - sinusitis - inflammation of one or more of the sinuses

 - pneumonia - infection of the lung

 - thrush - a fungus infection in the mouth

 - abscesses that keep coming back - collections of pus surrounded by inflamed tissue

-Our specialists work to diagnose and treat both pediatric and adult patients with autoimmune diseases, hypersensitivities and immune deficiencies.
+Our specialists work to diagnose and treat both pediatric and adult patients with immune deficiencies (primary immunodeficiency).